network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

    }
    ~~~

-If the “test\_endpoint” field is present, it is an indication that the Service provider/content distribution network (CDN) is able to “pin” all of the requests for a particular test run to a specific server.
+If the "test\_endpoint" field is present, it is an indication that the Service provider/content distribution network (CDN) is able to "pin" all of the requests for a particular test run to a specific server.
 The client should look up the test_endpoint name and use the resulting address as the host for all the other URLs.
 A CDN should supply a test\_endpoint so that measurements use the same server/follow the same paths to avoid switching servers during a test run.

 The client begins the responsiveness measurement by querying for the JSON configuration.
 This supplies the URLs for creating the load-bearing connections in the upstream and downstream direction as well as the small object for the latency measurements.